 Due to the informal tradition of doing business in Albania, access to business mentoring and financial services have been poorly developed for micro-entrepreneurs, especially those who are marginalised.
 Almost all lack education and skills and have no financial track records and collateral in order to access financial services.
 For this reason, most start-ups fail or remain at the subsistence level and do not evolve into catalysts of economic growth.

-The project introduces sustainable propositions to enhance the business management capacity of young, marginalised entrepreneurs through business mentoring, e-learning on financial and business literacy and access to loan products.
+As part of the project, sustainable improvements in the management capacities of young, marginalized entrepreneurs were introduced through business mentoring, e-learning on financial and business literacy and access to loan products.

-A local network of dedicated business mentors for young, marginalised micro-entrepreneurs is being set up together with local partner organisations.
-These mentors pass on their hands-on experience in establishing successful businesses.
-Learning groups between the micro-entrepreneurs are being established to exchange experiences.
-Additionally, (e-)learning and advisory services on financial literacy and business development are developed and available via a platform to micro-entrepreneurs.
-And lastly, the project assists partner micro-finance institutions (MFIs) to establish and pilot functional models for access to formal financial products and services for marginalized (start-up) micro-entrepreneurs.
+(e-)learning and advisory services on financial literacy and business development were provided and made accessible to the micro-entrepreneurs via a platform.
+The project also supported partner microfinance institutions (MFIs) partner micro-finance institutions (MFIs) to establish and pilot functional models for access to formal financial products and services for marginalized (start-up) micro-entrepreneurs.

-This project is financed by the Medicor Foundation.
+This project was financed by the Medicor Foundation, Stiftung Fürstlicher Kommerzienrat Guido Feger und der Enabling Microfinance Foundation.
 It is part of the Swisscontact Development Programme, which is co-financed by the Swiss Agency for Development and Cooperation (SDC), Federal Department of Foreign Affairs FDFA.